siddhartha-gadgil/DeptWeb/pros-fac.md

 e-mail: ``chair.math[at]iisc.ac.in``

-General information about IISc is available on the [IISc website](http://www.iisc.ac.in).
+General information about the Indian Institute of Science (IISc) is available on the [IISc website](http://www.iisc.ac.in).
 Information about the Department of Mathematics is available on the [Department website](http://math.iisc.ac.in).

 ## Some useful tips:

-In case you have decided to apply to the Department of Mathematics at the Indian Institute of Science, here are a few points that might be useful to bear in mind.
+In case you have decided to apply to the Department of Mathematics at IISc, here are a few points that might be useful to bear in mind.

 1. The Department of Mathematics aims to recruit, over time, mathematicians with increasingly strong academic records.
-Thus, if you are interested in applying and there are colleagues in the department who work in your area of interest, then you might find it helpful to talk/write to a colleague who was hired relatively recently to get a sense of the prevailing standards in hiring.
+Thus, if you are interested in applying and there are colleagues in the department who work in your area of interest, then you might find it helpful to talk/write to a colleague who was hired **relatively recently** to get a sense of the prevailing standards in hiring.
+You might also find it useful to know that, since September 2015, IISc has adopted a new tenure system, details of which are given [here](http://www.iisc.ac.in/tenure-track-assessment/).

-2. Please take a look at [IISc Faculty Hiring](http://iisc.ac.in/opportunities/#ffs-tabbed-14) to get a sense of the steps in the recruitment procedure at the Indian Institute of Science.
-While [faculty recruitment](https://sites.google.com/site/newfacultyiisc/recruitment) is not a webpage authorized by the Indian Institute of Science, the information on it is fairly representative of applications to the Department of Mathematics.
+2. Please take a look at [this website](https://sites.google.com/site/newfacultyiisc/home) for a sense of how things are at IISc and to get a sense of the recruitment process here (click on "Recruitment" in the navigation bar).
+While the page "[Recruitment](https://sites.google.com/site/newfacultyiisc/recruitment)" is not a webpage authorized by IISc, the information on it is fairly representative of applications to the Department of Mathematics.

-3. One of consequences of a rolling process of recruitment is that, as alluded to in (2), a decision on your application could take as little as 3 months or as long as 8–9 months.
+3. One of consequences of a rolling process of recruitment is that, as alluded to by the links in (2), a decision on your application could take as little as 3 months or as long as 8–9 months.
 In case your mailing address changes in the interim, please be sure to communicate any changes in your address.